snowboardit/booked/README.md

 ## Installation

-> ⚠️ Assumes you have already setup your Go environment
+> 💡 Assumes your Go environment has been setup

 **Download**